blazsop/pRD-data/README.md

 <h2>pRD-data repository</h2>

-**CAUTION: This page is currently under reconstruction!
-Check back in 2-3 hours later (after 2 pm CEST, 2022-08-05)!**

-This directory contains all input, preprocessed BCRseq (AIRR) datasets for the article titled *"Partial RAG deficiency in humans induces dysregulated peripheral lymphocyte development and humoral tolerance defect with accumulation of T-bet+ B cells"*.
+This directory contains all input, preprocessed BCRseq (AIRR) datasets for the Nature Immunology article titled *"Partial RAG deficiency in humans induces dysregulated peripheral lymphocyte development and humoral tolerance defect with accumulation of T-bet+ B cells"*.
+Reference: https://doi.org/10.1038/s41590-022-01271-6

 All filenames are consistent with the data referenced in the above article.
 All files contain properly aligned and annotated sequences for each subject.